hashicorp/terraform-provider-aws/website/docs/r/iam_server_certificate.html.markdown

 * `name` - The name of the Server Certificate
 * `arn` - The Amazon Resource Name (ARN) specifying the server certificate.
 * `tags` - Key-value mapping of tags for the server certificate.
+* `expiration` - The date on which the certificate is set to expire.
+* `upload_date` - The date when the server certificate was uploaded.
 ## Import

 IAM Server Certificates can be imported using the `name`, e.g.